taohidkhan22/Command/Readme.md

 7.  npm run dev
 8.  npm run preview(Before deploying into GitHub you can actually see in your local browser how your page will work on github)
 9.  npm run deploy (Deploying github)<br>
-<b>Note</b>: if you have picture issues like (Everything working fine in your website expect not loading your picture, then you have to import the picture in your specific component) <br>
+<b>Note</b>: if you have picture issues like (Everything working fine in your website and in github page not loading your picture, then you have to import the picture in your specific component) <br>
     Example:
        <br>import image_name from '../assets/images/image.png'; [into your .jsx file]
           <br><img